fastbodin/sim_anneal/problems/tsp/README.md

 contains a random TSP instance on 12 cities with the following files.

 ```
-1. run_data <- {# of variables in model} {# of restarts} {# of iterations}.
+1. solver_data <- {# of restarts} {# of iterations}.
+2. num_vars <- {# of variables in model}.
-2. distances <- distance between cities in matrix form.
+3. distances <- distance between cities in matrix form.
-3. x_cor, y_cor <- horizontal and vertical coordinates of cities.
+4. x_cor, y_cor <- horizontal and vertical coordinates of cities.
-4. beta_schedule <- beta value per iteration.
+5. beta_schedule <- beta value per iteration.
-5. beta_and_temperature.png <- visual of beta and temperature schedule.
+6. beta_and_temperature.png <- visual of beta and temperature schedule.
-6. QUBO_matrix <- matrix obtained from generate_tsp_matrix given TSP instance.
+7. QUBO_matrix <- matrix obtained from generate_tsp_matrix given TSP instance.
-7. tsp_instance.png <- visual of cities embedded on a plane.
+8. tsp_instance.png <- visual of cities embedded on a plane.
 ```
 A visual of the cities in `problem_instance/` is shown below.